-In this post we’ll explore why Digital PR is important.
+In this post we’ll explore why digital public relations strategy is important.
 We’ll also touch on what a SEO company does, and share some examples.

 Digital PR is important because it introduces a company to new target audiences.
-These introductions take place on search engine results pages and within editorial articles.
+These introductions take place on search engine results pages and within editorial article placements on popular sites.

 Here is how Digital PR benefits a small business:

 - Improves SEO rankings.
 Google was founded as a hypertextual search engine.
 Backlinks are a key component to how websites appear in search engine results pages.
 Generally speaking, the more relevant the links, the better the website will rank.
 Digital PR helps secure backlinks at scale.